Why Now is the Time to Create a Medical Power of Attorney

 In many cases, it is best to choose a medical power of attorney who lives nearby.
 If you undergo a long hospital stay, your agent will find it difficult to continue traveling to your location.
 Also, keep in mind that there are some restrictions on whom you can choose to be your power of attorney.
 If the state laws in your location ban your choice of an agent, or if your agent cannot fulfill the duties of an agent, it is wise to have a backup plan.

 Contact Our Experienced Estate Planning Lawyers Today

 There is no time like the present to create your medical power of attorney.
-The Law Office of Daniel Hunt is here to help.
+The Law Offices of Daniel Hunt is here to help.
 Contact us today to schedule your initial consultation.

 The Law Offices of Daniel A. Hunt is a California law firm specializing in Estate Planning; Trust Administration & Litigation; Probate; and Conservatorships.
 We've helped over 10,000 clients find peace of mind.
 We serve clients throughout the greater Sacramento region and the state of California.